Hindolch/llmforge/README.md

 - 🚀 GPU-powered training on Modal (`T4` instance)
 - 🧪 CI pipeline with `pytest` and GitHub Actions
 - 📧 Email alerts on pipeline trigger
+- ⏱ The whole workflow from start to finsh is being done every 12 hours as said above. (`Fully Automated`)

 ---